ReactiveHTML/rimmel/docs/index.md

 Rimmel enables you to declare future changes to a DOM element by means of a simple Promise or Observable.
 The mounting and data binding is completely managed by Rimmel.
 This means when they resolve or emit, the elements will already be there to receive them, effectively making the use of Forward Refs redundant.

-## Structured Data ⚙️
+## Lists and Structured Data ⚙️
 When you're dealing with structured data, like lists or grids of repeated data, the best way to handle it depends on multiple factors, so it's left as an extension opportunity.

 You can create your custom, advanced Sinks to render data structures of any complexity and manage specific aspects of its interactions in the most optimal way for your needs.
 This is a perfect case for reactive grids, spreadsheets, SVG or Canvas drawings, 3D scenes, etc.

 ### Dynamic Lists and Collections 📝
-If you just want to display a dynamic list of repeated elements you may want to use a `Collection` from [ObservableTypes](https://github.com/reactivehtml/observable-types), which is an Array+Observable+Observer object to make lists trivial to manage with Rimmel.
+If you just want to display a dynamic list of repeated elements you may want to use a `Collection` from [ObservableTypes](https://github.com/reactivehtml/observable-types), which is a convenient Array+Observable+Observer hybrid to make lists absolutely trivial to manage with Rimmel.

-The following illustration shows how you can manage a simple list of items.
+The following illustration shows how you can display a simple list of items.

 <img src="docs/assets/observable-types.png" alt="Structured Data with Rimmel.js and Observable Types" style="max-width: 80vw; max-height: 30vh;">

+Conceptually simple, just as much as the code. you'll be amazed how simple and powerful it is to use:

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/edit/observable-types-list)

 <br>

-## Example: RGB Colour Sliders
+## Example: RGB Colour Sliders 🌈
 Want a little more involved example of stream usage?<br>
 Let's make a component featuring a Red, a Green and a Blue slider that will get transformed into an #RRGGBB colour string, displayed in a text box and used as the fill colour of an SVG circle.